Arthur-C-Newton/Automated_Sentinel_GEOBIA/README.md

 For example: `python script.py -i different\input\folder -o different\output\folder --class_col 'class_name' --validate`

-Help for these arguments can be accessed with `python script.py -h` but is also provided below.
+Help for these arguments can be accessed with `python script.py -h`.

-### Custom folder paths
-These options are used to replace the default locations of the input, output and temporary folders used by the script.
-Each of these arguments should be followed by a custom folder path.

-`--input_path` or `-i` sets a custom `input` folder.
-This is the folder containing your image data zip file, training data shapefile and extent shapefile.
-`--output_path` or `-o` sets a custom `output` folder.
-This is where the classified image and class csv file will be placed.